h2non/hu/README.md

-# hu.js
+# hu

 ## About

-**hu** is a ridiculous tiny utility helper library designed to be embedded or bundled in applications without hurting your feelings.
-It provides a set of trivial utility functions that you probably are constantly looking for in each new application.
+**hu** is a tiny utility helper library designed to be easily embedded or bundled in applications without hurting your feelings.
+It provides a set of trivial utility functions that you probably are constantly looking in each new application

-As you probably already know about underscore, lodash or sugar.js, hu only provides the most trivial functions for basic purposes, keeping it as a lightweight and tiny library that can be embedded as a part of your application or own library
+As you probably already know about underscore, lodash or sugar.js, hu only provides the most common required functions for general purposes, keeping it as a lightweight library that can be embedded as a part of your application, library or framework

+## Features

+- Type check helpers
+- Iterators and transformer helpers
+- Tiny.
+1000 SLOC.
+2KB minified
+- Runs over node and modern browsers
+- Well tested with high coverage

 ## Installation